wwd9135/completed-projects/Full_Projects/LogParser/ReadME.md

 The tool is executed through _main_.py.
 It requires a path to an XML log file.
 **Basic Command:**

-python _main_.py path/to/log.xml
+- python _main_.py path/to/log.xml

 **Filter by Event IDs:**

-Use the --ids flag followed by one or more integers.
+- Use the --ids flag followed by one or more integers.
 Run:

-python _main_.py path/to/log.xml --ids 1000 2000
+- python _main_.py path/to/log.xml --ids 1000 2000

 **Filter by Date:**

-Use the --since flag with the format "YYYY-MM-DD HH:MM".
+- Use the --since flag with the format "YYYY-MM-DD HH:MM".
 Run:

-python _main_.py path/to/log.xml --since "2026-01-21 14:30"
+    -python _main_.py path/to/log.xml --since "2026-01-21 14:30"

 **Testing:**

-The included test suite validates the parser against four specific scenarios: baseline parsing, ID filtering accuracy, chronological cutoff logic, and malformed XML handling.
-Run:
+The included test suite validates the parser against four specific scenarios:
+- baseline parsing
+- ID filtering accuracy
+- Chronological cutoff logic
+- Malformed XML handling.

 python test_parser.py

 **Logging:**

-The application logs debug and error information to main.log.
-This includes validation of the virtual environment status, file path resolution, and XML parsing exceptions.
+- The application logs debug and error information to main.log.
+- This includes validation of the virtual environment status, file path resolution, and XML parsing exceptions.